VisualComputingLab/OpenZoo/index.md

 * Distributed and scalable architectures

 ## Success cases
-OpenZoo has been tested as a real time search and analytics framework, based on images posted in Twitter.
-It was running for over a year, distributed on several (8-15) servers, processing ca. 6 Mio tweets per week.
+OpenZoo has been tested as a real time search and analytics framework, based on images shared through Twitter.
+It was running for over a year, distributed on several (8-15) servers, processing millions of tweets per week.
 It has been also successfully tested as a video processing framework, extracting features out of gigs of video, in a Big Data oriented application.

 ## Support